Freezing butternut squash

 Be strong

-I have thought often, not arrogantly I hope, why in our mid-seventies we are strong and take no medication whatsoever.
+I have pondered often, not arrogantly I hope that in our mid-seventies we are strong and take no medication whatsoever.

 1. Many coloured-foods every day.